DoubleML/doubleml-docs/doc/guide/se_confint.rst

     Remark that the confidence intervals will generally only be valid if the stronger (uniform) assumptions on e.g. nuisance estimates are satisfied.
 Further, the models should be estimated on the same data set.

-The :class:`doubleml.DoubleML` class contains a ``framework`` attribute which stores a :class:`doubleml.DoubleMLModelFramework` object.
+The :py:class:`doubleml.DoubleML` class contains a ``framework`` attribute which stores a :py:class:`doubleml.DoubleMLFramework` object.
 This object contains a scaled version of the score function

 .. math::